sidrai97/currency-converter-api/readme.md

 # Currency Convertor

+Use this API to get a JSON response about current Currency rates

 ## Getting Started

-Use the following link with correct parameters to get the JSON response about current Currency rates

 ####Usage
 ```